Moffein/SniperClassic/Release/README.md

 - Character select anim.

 ## Installation
-Place SniperClassic.dll in /Risk of Rain 2/BepInEx/plugins/ Settings can be changed in BepInEx/config/com.EnforcerGang.SniperClassic.cfg
+Place the SniperClassic folder in /Risk of Rain 2/BepInEx/plugins/ Settings can be changed in BepInEx/config/com.EnforcerGang.SniperClassic.cfg

 ## Credits